• Skip to content

 INSTRUCTIONS

-• Peel the turnips and cut them into roughly 2-inch chunks, about 16 chunks per turnip.
+• Cut Turnips: Peel turnips.
+Cut into roughly 2-inch chunks, about 16 chunks per turnip.

-• Add the chopped turnips to a 3 quart or larger pot, and fill with water.
-Cover with a lid, and bring the water to a boil on the stovetop.
-Boil the turnips until they’re very soft, about 30 minutes.
+• Boil Turnips: Add chopped turnips to 3 quart or larger pot, and fill with water.
+Cover with lid, and bring to boil.
+Boil turnips until very soft, about 30 minutes.
+Drain turnips in colander, emptying pot of water.
+Let turnips sit for about 5 minutes to steam out, then transfer turnips back to pot.

-• Mash the turnips (a potato masher is useful).
-Add all other ingredients and stir over medium-low heat until incorporated, a few minutes.
-If the mixture looks too thin, proceed to the next step to thicken it; otherwise, skip the next step.
+• Combine Ingredients: Mash turnips in pot (Note 1).
+Add all other ingredients, and stir over medium-low heat for a few minutes until incorporated (Note 2).
+If mixture appears too thin, proceed to next step to thicken; otherwise, skip next step.

-• Increase to medium heat so that the mixture starts to bubble.
-Stir nearly constantly (to prevent anything from sticking to the bottom of the pot) for a few minutes until the mixture thickens to a consistency resembling mashed potatoes.
+• Thicken: Increase to medium heat so that mixture starts to bubble.
+Stir nearly constantly (to prevent sticking to bottom of pot) for a few minutes until mixture thickens and resembles mashed potatoes.

 NUTRITION